Tawnygoody/Tarmachan/TESTING.md

 ## Admin & Store Management
 22. As a site owner, I want to be able to add, edit and remove products from the site easily.
-    - Superuser's will have access to a site management page.
+    - Superusers will have access to a site management page.
 Access to this can be found by clicking the icon in the upper right corner which is tooltipped to aid users (larger devices only).
-On smaller devices the site management page can be accessed via the burger menu.
+On smaller devices, the site management page can be accessed via the burger menu.
     - From here superusers can add products to the site, by clicking the add product icon and filling in the form.
 Once the add product button is submitted the user will be redirected to the product detail page for the product they have just added.
     - From the product detail page superusers can edit and delete products by clicking on the icons for these options.
     - Superusers can also edit and delete products from the products page directly.